Snaacker/Java/README.md

-# Save code snipper to retrieve when need
+# Save code snippet to retrieve when need